 Merry Christmas Banner

 Handmade Gift Ideas

 Making multiple banners is easy when you have all your supplies out.
-Consider making one for yourself and one to give away at the same time.
+Consider making one for yourself and one to give away simultaneously.

-A party banner that simply reads, CELEBRATE is generic enough to hang for any birthday party or anniversary celebration.
+A party banner that reads CELEBRATE is generic enough to hang for any birthday party or anniversary celebration.

 Homemade paper banners are an inexpensive art project, especially if you already have some basic craft odds and ends in your collection.